BRE Dementia Home Virtual Visit - 8th December

 BRE Trust have built a demonstration home for those living with dementia, which presents evidence-based design, adaptation and support solutions.

-The Department for International Trade, British Embassy in Helsinki and BRE Trust are proud to invite you to visit the BRE Dementia Home.
-In addition to the virtual visit, our speakers will share their insights and take your questions – to set the foundation for collaboration and knowledge-sharing between Finland and the UK.
+The Department for International Trade, British Embassy in Helsinki and BRE Trust organised a virtual visit the BRE Dementia Home on 8th December 2020.
+In addition to the virtual visit, the event speakers shared their insights and took questions – to set the foundation for collaboration and knowledge-sharing between Finland and the UK.

 - Julie Taylor, DIT’s Healthy Ageing Specialist